-With this free collection we’ll help you explore our favorite stranded knitting and color knitting techniques.
-The first four free patterns explore Fair Isle in all its beauty.
+With this free color knitting collection, we’ll help you explore our favorite stranded knitting and colorwork knitting techniques.
+The first four free knitting patterns explore Fair Isle knitting in all its beauty.
 You can pick from a vest, sweater, mitts, and bag, or choose a design that best fits your skill level.
 Next we’ll look at intarsia knitting, the perfect method for adding more complex designs to your projects.
 Finally, a simple mitered technique that you can size from a small coaster all the way to an afghan, or make up as a wrap by following the pattern exactly.
 Give one of the most exciting, challenging, and enjoyable techniques in knitting a try, download all seven free patterns to cast on with color today!

 Get your free collection of stranded knitting patterns + color knitting techniques!